akbartus/A-Frame-Clipping-Plane-Component/README.md

 ```

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.
-The video used in the example was taken from <a href="https://media.w3.org/2010/05/sintel/">here</a> and image textures from <a href="https://github.com/mrdoob/three.js/tree/master/examples/textures">Three.js repository</a>.
+The models used in the example were taken from <a href="[https://media.w3.org/2010/05/sintel/](https://github.com/mrdoob/three.js/tree/master/examples/models/gltf)">Three.js library</a>.

 ### **Demo**
-See demo of the component here: [Demo](https://spotlight-texture.glitch.me/)
+See demo of the component here: [Demo](https://c-plane.glitch.me/)